douglasstarnes/mempy-flask-heroku/README.md

 > Inside an HTML file with the Cloud9 editor, you can type 'head' and then press the TAB key to have it generate the opening and closing tag.
 You can do the same with 'link' and it will also fill in some of the most used attributes as well.

 In the 'href' attribute paste the link from cdnjs.com for Bootstrap.
 We will also need some custom styles to highlight high priority and overdue tasks.
 So add another `<link>` tag.
 This time the 'href' attribute will be the path to a custom CSS file.
 In Flask, static assets like styles and scripts are stored in a directory in the root of the application called `static` so go ahead and create that now and then a file inside called `styles.css`.
 We'll leave it empty for now.
-To get the path for a static file we'll use a special function called `url_for` which is provided by Flask.
-This function specifies 'static' as the directory to find the 'filename' in.
+To get the URL for a static file we'll use a special function called `url_for` which is provided by Flask.
+This function specifies 'static' as the directory to find the 'filename' `styles.css` in.
+Since the function call is in double curly braces, the return value (the URL of the filename) will be rendered as text.
 The `<head>` tag should now look like this:

 ```html
 <head>